Tubular-Terriers/code-jam/devlog/README.md

 # July 13th

-made a application state diagram
+Made an application state diagram

 ![image](https://media.discordapp.net/attachments/862242420863139855/864418416089366528/unknown.png)

 Finally, created a custom keytext input handler and a textbox widget

-when typing text, other keys do not affect the widget
+When typing text, other keys do not affect the widget

 ![image](https://cdn.discordapp.com/attachments/862242420863139855/864527737195724800/textbox.gif)